Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

-The final non-linear response issue has no good option for correction.
 Large regions of some OTA cells experience significant charge transfer issues, making them unusable for science observations.
 These regions are therefore masked in processing, with these CTE regions making up the largest fraction of masked pixels on the detector.
-Other regions are masked for other regions, such as static bad pixel features or temporary readout masking caused by issues in the camera electronics that make these regions unreliable.
-These all contribute to the detector mask, which is augmented in each exposure for dynamic features that are masked based on the astronomical features within the field of view.
+Other regions are masked for reasons such as static bad pixel features or temporary readout masking caused by issues in the camera electronics that make these regions unreliable.
+These all contribute to the detector mask, a 16 bit value which records the reason a pixel is masked based on the value added.
+This mask is augmented in each exposure for dynamic features that are masked based on the astronomical features within the field of view.

-For the PV3 processing, all detrending is done by the \ippprog{ppImage} program.
-This program applies the detrends to the individual cells, and then an OTA level mosaic is constructed for the science image, the mask image, and the variance map image.
+Within the IPP, all detrending is done by the \IPPprog{ppImage} program.
+This program applies the detrend corrections to the individual cells, and then an OTA-level mosaic is constructed for the signal image, the mask image, and the variance map image.
 The single epoch photometry is done at this stage as well.
-The following subsections (\ref{sec:burntool} - \ref{sec:background}) detail these detrending steps, presented in the order in which they are applied to the individual OTA image data.
+The following subsections (\ref{sec:overscan} - \ref{sec:background}) detail the detrending process used on GPC1 that are common to other detectors.
+The GPC1 specific detrending steps are included after, explaining these additional steps that remove the instrument signature.